 Methodological flaws in the EF EPI

 Let’s take a look at the proces according to which the EF EPI of a country is calculated.
 EF provides several online tests that anyone can take.
 When you take one of the tests, EF stores information about your country of residence and a few other personal details together with your score, which is represented by a number between 0 and 100.
 The EF EPI of a country is, essentially, the average score of all test-takers from that country during the last calendar year.

 To avoid calculating the average from a small sample, EF publishes the EPI only for countries with more than 400 participants (countries with fewer than 400 participants are marked as “N/A” in the map above).
 While 400 would be an acceptable sample size if there weren’t any other design flaws (and there are other design flaws), it would still make differences of about ±1 attributable to random error.
 I therefore question the way EF presents the results on their website, an excerpt of which you can see here:

 Do we really need two decimal digits here?
 Those two numbers may not even be statistically significantly different, and yet EF makes it look like it knows the correct values up to 4 significant digits—it even places the two countries into different categories of proficiency (Luxembourg is in the “high proficiency” category, Austria in the “moderate proficiency” category).

 However, all that was described above could be forgiven if there were a reason to believe that the numbers are close to what they are supposed to represent.
-The problem is that, considering the methodology EF uses, the figures are utter nonsense because the scores are not based on representative samples.
+The problem is that, considering the methodology EF uses, the figures do not mean anything because the scores are not based on representative samples.